HokulSrikanthan/HokulSrikanthan.github.io/about.md

-# About
+# About this blog

-This is where you put the contents of your *About* page.
-Like all your pages, it's in [Markdown](https://guides.github.com/features/mastering-markdown/) format.
+This blog is meant to capture my journey as I go through the fastai course